Ranking of liturgical days in the Roman Rite: Vigils

 In early times, every feast had a vigil, but the increase in the number of feasts and abuses connected with the evening and night service of which the vigils originally consisted, led to their diminishment.
 Nevertheless, the Roman Rite kept many more vigils than other Latin liturgical rites such as the Ambrosian Rite and the Mozarabic Rite, and if they fell on a Sunday transferred them to the previous Saturday.

-In the Tridentine Calendar, there were initially seventeen vigils (excluding The Vigil of Easter on Holy Saturday morning), divided into "major vigils" and "minor" or "common vigils".
+In the Tridentine calendar, there were initially seventeen vigils (excluding The Vigil of Easter on Holy Saturday morning), divided into "major vigils" and "minor" or "common vigils".
 Christmas, the Epiphany and Pentecost comprised the major vigils.
 The common vigils included the Ascension of Our Lord, Saint John the Baptist, the Assumption of the Blessed Virgin Mary and All Saints.
 Most feasts of the Apostles also had vigils, namely Saints Andrew, Thomas, James, Simon and Jude.
 Whilst the vigils of the Immaculate Conception, Saints Peter and Paul, Saint Lawrence, Saint Bartholomew and Saint Matthew remained, they soon came to be impeded by higher-ranking feasts added to the calendar, and they were instead commemorated as part of other Masses rather than observed in their own right.
 The Vigil of St. Matthias was unique, in that it was normally commemorated on 23 February, the feast of St. Peter Damian, but in leap years was kept on 24 February, the leap day of the Roman calendar.

 Pope Pius XII divided Vigils into only two classes: "privileged vigils" (Christmas and Pentecost) and "common vigils" (Ascension of Our Lord, Assumption of the Blessed Virgin Mary, Saint John the Baptist, Saints Peter and Paul, Saint Lawrence).
 All other vigils, even those in local calendars, were suppressed.
 The vigils of Saints Peter and Paul and Saint Lawrence, however, continued to be impeded by higher-ranking feasts.

 In Pope John XXIII's 1960 Code of Rubrics, Vigils were divided into three classes.
 The Easter Vigil was left out of the calculations, being celebrated in a different way from that of other Vigils.
-The Vigils of Christmas and Pentecost were of the I class, and took precedence over any feast.
+The Vigils of Christmas and Pentecost were of the I class, and took precedence over any feast with which they might coincide.
 The II class Vigils were those of the Ascension of Our Lord, the Assumption of the Blessed Virgin Mary, Saint John the Baptist, and Saints Peter and Paul; they took precedence over liturgical days of III or IV class.
+The only III class Vigil was that of Saint Lawrence, which took precedence only over liturgical days of IV class.